cockroachdb/docs/v1.1/upgrade-cockroach-version.md

         ~~~ shell
         $ wget https://binaries.cockroachdb.com/cockroach-{{page.release_info.version}}.linux-amd64.tgz
         $ tar xfz cockroach-{{page.release_info.version}}.linux-amd64.tgz

         # Optional: Place cockroach in your $PATH
         $ cp -i cockroach-{{page.release_info.version}}.linux-amd64/cockroach /usr/local/bin/cockroach
         ~~~

 3. Stop the `cockroach` process.

     Without a process manager, use this command:

     ~~~ shell
     $ pkill cockroach
     ~~~

+    Then verify that the process has stopped:

+    ~~~ shell
+    $ ps aux | grep cockroach
+    ~~~

+    Alternately, you can check the node's logs for the message `server drained and shutdown completed`.

 4. If you use `cockroach` in your `$PATH`, rename the outdated `cockroach` binary, and then move the new one into its place:
     - **Mac**: